Here's a showcase of the local historic treasures we've helped preserve over the years.

 563 East Main Street, Brevard

-The design of this cottage was first published by Gustav Stickley in the June 1909 issue of The Craftsman magazine.
-The stone was procured from the remains of the old Hume Hotel, located in the Dunns Rock vicinity, which burned during the Civil War.
-The Hume Hotel was the earliest known stone buildings in Transylvania County, and it is significant that its materials were reused for the oldest surviving stone house in the county.
+Built in 1915, using the plans purchased from Gustav Stickley's June 1909 issue of The Craftsman magazine, the house is built with load-bearing masonry on the first story.
+The stone was procured from the remains of the old Hume Hotel, located in the Dunn's Rock vicinity, which burned during the Civil War.
+The Hume Hotel was the earliest known stone building in Transylvania County, and it is significant that its materials were reused for the oldest surviving stone house in the county.

 CHARLES ORR HOUSE